 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

 How to Apply: Applicants must, in parallel, apply for admissions to one or more of the partner universities and apply for a JADS scholarship through an open call typically announced within the 2nd quarter of a calendar year.

-When the scholarship application opens, the finalized list of selected programs, the application guidelines, and a finalized list of eligibility criteria will be available on this site.
-The scholarship application must be completed through the university of choice and include two professional references.
+When the application opens, the finalized list of selected programs, the application guidelines, and a finalized list of eligibility criteria will be available on this site.
+The application must be completed through the university of choice and include two professional references.
 Note that if the applicant is admitted to several master degree programs, he/she must choose the one they should be considered for JADS funding.
 Japanese JADS partner universities will send shortlisted applicants to AfDB for review and selection.
 JADS awardees will be invited for a seminar at AfDB Headquarters prior to their travel to Japan.